TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 As long as the above concept is followed, using environment variables or config files, is mostly an implementation detail.

-However, depending on security requirements, there might be considerations to use files instead of environment variables, optionally combined with envelope encryption.
+Using Kubernetes, depending on security requirements, there might be considerations to use files instead of environment variables, optionally combined with envelope encryption.
 On this topic I can recommend:

 * KubeCon EU 2023: [A Confidential Story of Well-Kept Secrets - Lukonde Mwila, AWS](https://kccnceu2023.sched.com/event/1HyVr/a-confidential-story-of-well-kept-secrets-lukonde-mwila-aws) [(video)](https://youtu.be/-I1JjJxy-rU?t=302).